hiihimanshi/SQL-Query-Parser/README.md

-# SQL Query Parser & Engine
+# SQL Query Parser

-A Node.js-based SQL engine that can parse and execute SQL queries (SELECT, INSERT, UPDATE, DELETE) directly on CSV files.
-Supports WHERE clauses with AND/OR/grouping, JOINs, aggregation, and more—all from the command line or an interactive shell.
+A lightweight Node.js SQL engine to parse and run SELECT, INSERT, UPDATE, and DELETE queries directly on CSV files.
+It supports advanced SQL features like JOINs, WHERE with logical operators, aggregation, and more—right from the command line or an interactive shell.

 ![screenshot](https://github.com/user-attachments/assets/c7d0501e-4403-436b-8595-e8a7b1d3009e)

 ## Features

-- Run SQL queries (SELECT, INSERT, UPDATE, DELETE) on CSV files
+Query CSV files using familiar SQL syntax
-- WHERE clause with AND, OR, and parentheses (grouping)
+Supports WHERE conditions with AND, OR, and grouping JOIN types: INNER, LEFT, RIGHT
-- JOIN support (INNER, LEFT, RIGHT)
-- Aggregation: COUNT, SUM, AVG, MIN, MAX
+Aggregate functions: COUNT, SUM, AVG, MIN, MAX
-- ORDER BY, GROUP BY, LIMIT, DISTINCT
-- Interactive shell and CLI with colored output and help
+SQL clauses: ORDER BY, GROUP BY, LIMIT, DISTINCT Interactive shell with color-coded output
+CLI mode for one-off queries

 ## Installation